gotoz/runq/README.md

 as entry point.
 This feature can be enabled globally by configuring `--runqenv` in [/etc/docker/daemon.json](test/testdata/daemon.json) or for a single container by setting the environment variable `RUNQ_RUNQENV` to a true value.

+### 9p cache mode
+The default 9p cache mode is 'mmap' but can be configured by setting the global runtime parameter `--9pcache` in [/etc/docker/daemon.json](test/testdata/daemon.json) or for each container individually by setting the container environment variable RUNQ_9PCACHE.
+Valid cache modes are none, loose, fscache and mmap.
+For details see [9prst.txt](https://www.kernel.org/doc/html/latest/_sources/filesystems/9p.rst.txt).

 ## runq Components
 ```